Patchwork-Archive/Patchwork-Browser/public/about.md

 With many VTubers "graduating" from their activities, content is often privated or deleted.
 The goal of Patchwork Archive is to preserve and archive a subset of content produced by VTubers.

 # Why Music?
-There are some great music videos and very talented singers in the VTuber community, it would be a shame to lose them.
-Archiving a subset of VTuber content allows us to pull content from a wide range of VTubers while keeping costs low.
+There are some great music videos and very talented singers in the VTuber community.
+Archiving a subset of VTuber content allows us to pull content from a wide range of VTubers while keeping the project sustainable.

 # What's Archived?
 Original songs and covers are archived.
 Short form content is archived on a case by case basis.
 All archived content was publicly available at the time of processing.